Line bundles on perfectoid covers: case of good reduction: Picard functors

 where $S^+/\mathfrak m$ is considered as a $k$-algebra.
-Here we recall that $\mathfrak m\subseteq \O_K$ is the maximal ideal. \end{Definition} \begin{Lemma} $X^\diamond$ is a v-sheaf. \end{Lemma} This is closely related to, but different from, the functor from perfect $k$-schemes to $v$-sheaves defined in \cite[\S18]{ScholzeBerkeleyLectureNotes}. \begin{proof} It suffices to prove this for affine $X=\Spec(A)$.
+Here we recall that $\mathfrak m\subseteq \O_K$ is the maximal ideal. \end{Definition} \begin{Lemma} $X^\diamond$ is already a $v$-sheaf.
+If $X$ is affine, then already $X^{\diamond\mathrm{pre}}$ is a $v$-sheaf. \end{Lemma} This is closely related to, but different from, the functor from perfect $k$-schemes to $v$-sheaves defined in \cite[\S18]{ScholzeBerkeleyLectureNotes}.
+It is also closely related to Gleason's specialisation maps for diamonds, see \cite[\S4.5]{Gleason_Specialisation_for_Diamonds} for a detailed discussion of this relation. \begin{proof} We first prove the statement about affine $X=\Spec(A)$.
 We choose any presentation

 where the images of the $T_j$ generate the kernel of $h$ as an ideal.
 This reduces us to the case that $X=\A^I$.
-Then $X^\diamond$ is by definition the functor that sends $S^+$ to $(S^+/\mathfrak m)^{I}$, so it suffices to prove the result for $\A^1$.
+Then $X^{\diamond\mathrm{pre}}$ is by definition the functor that sends $S^+$ to $(S^+/\mathfrak m)^{I}$, so it suffices to prove the result for $\A^1$.
 In this case, we have a short exact sequence on $\Perf_{K,v}$

 which evaluated on any $(S,S^+)$ induces a long exact sequence